How do doctors or therapists track what is happening with a patient or client from one visit to the next?

 - A distinction between facts, observations, hard data, and opinions

-- Organized, concise, and reflect the application of professional knowledge
+- Notes that are organized, concise, and reflect the application of professional knowledge

 SOAP notes offer concrete, clear language and avoid the use of professional jargon.
 They include descriptions using the five senses, as appropriate.
-Value-heavy terms also are avoided.
+They also avoid value-heavy terms.
 Impressions made by the clinician are labeled as such and based on observable data.
 Written documentation is about gathering the facts, not evaluating them.

 Documentation protects the medical and therapeutic professionals while also helping the client.
 Clear notes communicate all necessary information about the patient or client to all of the people involved in the person’s care.
 SOAP notes facilitate the coordination and continuity of care.